camunda/camunda-docs-manual/content/user-guide/spring-boot-integration/configuration.md

 ### `DefaultHistoryConfiguration`

 Applies the history configuration to the process engine.
-If not configured the [FULL]({{< relref "user-guide/process-engine/history.md#choose-a-history-level" >}}) history level will be used.
+If not configured, the history level [FULL]({{< relref "user-guide/process-engine/history.md#choose-a-history-level" >}}) is used.
-If you want to use a custom `HistoryEventHandler` you just have to provide a bean implementing the interface.
+If you want to use a custom `HistoryEventHandler`, you just have to provide a bean implementing the interface.

 ```java
 @Bean